scikit-learn/blog/_posts/2022-05-04-lucy-interview.md

   {% include postauthor.html %}
 </div>

-Lucy Liu joined the scikit-learn Team Team in 2020.
+Lucy Liu joined the scikit-learn Team in September 2020.
 In this interview, learn more about Lucy's journey through open source, from rstats to scikit-learn.

 1. __Tell us about yourself.__